 Windows is storing information about file extensions and the actions that can be triggered when right-clicking the files or folders in Windows.
 A right-click on a spreadsheet file would for example reveal options to open the file in Microsoft Office or Open Office.
-That might include actions added by applications that are not used by the user at all for that purpose.
+This may also include actions added by applications that are not used byyou at all for those purpose.

-A way to manage the context menu entries would be to edit them right in the Windows Registry.
+A way to manage the context menu entries is to edit them right in the Windows Registry.
+This however requires knowledge where those entries are located in the Registry and how they can properly be modified.
 A more secure solution is by the use of software like Shell Menu View by NirSoft.
 The portable software displays a list of all registered shell extensions of a Windows operating system with information like the menu name, the file extensions or the path of the application.

 The tables can be sorted in various ways and there is a search to find that one extension that you want to edit right now.
 A right-click on any row in the software program opens a context menu that provides options to disable or enable an extension, open the Registry key of that extension or print a list of all or selected items.